 Positioned (or at least styled) as a diving companion, the Flagship Diver offers only 100 meters of water resistance rating: something that is enough for most daily usage scenario and can be used for swimming and some snorkeling, but will probably not be adequate if you ever dare to take the Flagship Diver for a serious dive.

 Case, Ergonomics & Bracelet

-The watch is offered in a mildly oversized stainless steel case that measures 42 millimeters in diameter and is about 10 millimeters thick, which makes it sit comfortable on a normal wrist.
-The timekeeper is nicely sculpted, but that’s sort of to be expected since company was clearly *ahem* following the general guidelines set by the team behind the aforementioned Rolex Submariner.
+The watch is offered in a mildly oversized stainless steel case that measures 42 millimeters in diameter and is about 10 millimeters thick, which makes it sit comfortably on a normal wrist.
+The timekeeper is nicely sculpted, but that’s sort of to be expected since the company was *ahem* following the general guidelines set by the team behind the aforementioned Rolex Submariner.

-The fact that the case was inspired by Rolex watches shows just about everywhere starting with the unidirectional rotating bezel -it is currently available in black and blue with standard 15-minute diving scale and minute markings printed on it- and going all the way to an inevitable pair of integrated crown guards that are machined from the same slab of steel as the rest of the case.
-They are not as “flowing” as those on the source of inspiration, but will do their job just as well: i.e. they look long enough to protect the crown from occasional harassment.
+The fact that the case was inspired by a mix of iconic Rolex models shows just about everywhere starting with the unidirectional rotating bezel -it is currently available in black and blue with standard 15-minute diving scale and minute markings printed on it- and going all the way to an inevitable pair of integrated crown guards that are machined from the same slab of steel as the rest of the case.
+They are not as “flowing” as those on the source of inspiration but will do their job just as well: i.e. they look long enough to protect the crown from occasional harassment.